Also see orcid.org/0000-0001-7085-2223 or

 Inference Reveals Synapse-specific Synaptic Dynamics in Neocortical

 Microcircuits.
-Computational and Systems Neuroscience Meeting (CoSyNe), Salt Lake City, Utah, USA, 2013.
+Computational and Systems Neuroscience Meeting (CoSyNe),

 84. Blackman AV, Buchanan KA, Moreau AW, Elgar D, Costa